4. Taxation of Property Rental Income in France

 - Summary of Tax Regimes

 4.2.
-Summary of Income Tax Regimes for Rental Income
+Summary of Tax Regimes for Rental Income

 However, it is possible to establish a fiscally transparent French property company, called a Société Civile Immobilière(SCI), and adopt the system of personal taxation outlined below, for use with unfurnished accommodation.

-The basic differences in the various income tax regimes are as follows.
-These rates and thresholds are those applicable for 2013.
+The basic differences in the various income tax regimes is as follows:

-We describe each tax regime in further detail in the following pages.
+We describe each tax regime in detail in the following pages.